decidim/decidim/docs/data-picker.md

 href: the url to be used for choosing
 picker-choose: when 'undefined' will load the given href url.
 Otherwise a choose action in the component is invoked with params: `url: href, value: picker-value, text: picker-text`.
-picker-value: the selected value picker-text (optional):
+picker-value: the selected value picker-text (optional): The text to be shown in the picker button.

 ### Returning the selection to the widget
-To return the selection to the widget in the main page.
+To return the selection to the widget in the main page use javascript to set the data-picker-value in the #proposal-picker-choose button.